acec2127/dose_reduction_et/README.md

     -loss.py : Implemenation of the loss as a an object.
 Pass the input from the trinaing_loop to the augmentation pipleine and then to the neural network and compute the loss.
     - loss_pet.py : Loss class for the conditional diffusion model applied to PET images.
 Both the diffused and the conditional input undergo the same transformations when passed to the augmentation pipeline.
     - trainnig_loop.py : Training loop called by the train.py file.
 Trains the model with config specified by the config file.
 We use an Adam optimizer, together with a cosine annealing schedule and an Exponential Moving Average (EMA).
-    - training_loop_pet.py :Same as above but for the PET dose-enhancement conditional diffusion model.
+    - training_loop_pet.py : Same as above but for the PET dose-enhancement conditional diffusion model.
 - **train.py** :  Main training file.
 Preprocess information before passing it to the main training_loop file.
 - **generate.py** : Sampling function.
 Implments both a deterministic and a stochastich sampler solving the probability flow ODE backward in time and the backward diffusion SDE respectivly.
 Both use a Gaussian as the input.
 For every sample generated we employ a new random number generator, specifier by the input seeds.
 - **environment.yml**: Dependencies to install as yaml file.